 - 6. In the Range of recurrence frame, the Start date displays greyed-out; this is the same date as the Start date shown in the Recurrence duration time frame.
-Specify whether or not the time profile will be effective up to a given date: - No end date If this selection is made, the time profile will be effective indefinitely. - 7.
-Click each of the tabs (Rule, Redirect, Filter Options, Exception) and specify criteria to complete the time profile.
-(See Category Profile, Redirect URL, Filter Options, and Exception URL in this sub-section for information on the Rule, Redirect, Filter Options, Exception, and Approved Content tabs.) - 8.
-Click Apply to activate the time profile for the IP group at the specified time.
+Specify whether or not the time profile will be effective up to a given date: - No end date If this selection is made, the time profile will be effective indefinitely.

-Click Close to close the Adding Time Profile window and to return to the Time Profile window.
+- 7. Click each of the tabs (Rule, Redirect URL, Filter Options, Exception, YouTube Video Control) and specify criteria to complete the time profile.
+(See Category Profile, Redirect URL, Filter Options, Exception URL, and YouTube Video Control in this sub-section for information on entries to make in these tabs.) - 8.
+Click Apply to activate the time profile for the IP group at the specified time. - Click Close to close the Adding Time Profile window and to return to the Time Profile window.
 In this window, the Current Time Profiles list box now shows the Name and Description of the time profile that was just added.